 Below are six good reasons you should switch from platform pedals to clipless pedals.
 I’m not saying you should ditch flat pedal use for good though.
 There are times you just want to wear your sneakers, hop on your bike, and just pedal away.

 1. Riding Clipless Helps Maintain Cadence

-The main reason cyclists of all riding abilities use clipless pedals is that it increases one’s pedaling efficiency.
-Being clipped in gives you a more balanced pedal stroke that delivers more efficiency.
+May cyclists who like clipless pedals claim that they increase pedaling efficiency.
+And that riding clipped-in gives you a more balanced pedal stroke that delivers greater efficiency.

-But no, you’re not going to have more powerful pedal strokes than you would have with flat pedals.
-However, each pedal stroke you make will be smooth.
-And you won’t lose energy or momentum because you won’t slip off the pedals.
+However, each pedal stroke you make will be nice and smooth.
+Also, you won’t lose momentum because you won’t slide off the pedals.

-If you want pedals that help you maintain a good cadence throughout your rides, use clipless pedals.
-I love the I-and-my-bike-are-one kind of feeling I get when I’m JRA (Cycling speak for just riding around).
+Put another way, clipless pedals help you maintain a good cadence throughout the riding session.
+I love the I-and-my-bike-are-one feeling I get when I’m JRA (Cycling lingo for just riding around).

 Related Post: Road Cycling Lingo

-2. Riding Clipped in Feels Safer and Secure
+2. Riding Clipped in Feels Safer and More Secure

-Have you ridden a bike when it’s all wet and muddy outside?
-I bet you have, and if you didn’t fall when your feet slipped off the pedals, you were lucky.
+And have you ridden a bike when it’s all wet and muddy outdoors?
+If you didn’t fall when your feet slipped off the pedals, you’re either an amazing rider or just lucky.